larryhastings/correlate/README.md

 where it wouldn't.
 The problem lies in datasets where two matches have the *same* score--which the original Gale-Shapley algorithm doesn't allow.

-Ensuring that **correlate**, when faced with multiple matches with the same score, returns the highest cumulative score, required adding the sophisticated recursive step to the "match boiler".
+Ensuring that **correlate** returns the highest cumulative score in this situation required adding the sophisticated recursive step to the "match boiler".
 We'd have to make a similar modification to Gale-Shapley, giving it a recursive step.
-Since Gale-Shapley is `O(N**2)`, the modified version would be `O(N**3)`.
+Gale-Shapley is already `O(N**2)`; the modified version would be `O(N**3)`.
+(But, like **correlate**, this worst-case shouldn't happen with real-world data.)

 #### Mapping Gale-Shapley To The Correlate Greedy Algorithm

-Again, the inputs for **correlate** and Gale-Shapley aren't exactly the same.
-But they have a lot of overlap.
-Both **correlate** and an unmodified Gale-Shapley can handle the same set of inputs, provided that
+Again, the set of valid inputs for **correlate** and Gale-Shapley aren't exactly the same.
+But there's a lot of overlap.
+Both algorithms can handle an input where:

 * every match between a man `A` and a woman `X` is assigned a numerical score,

-* that every operation involving any particular man `A` has a unique score,
+* every operation involving any particular man `A` has a unique score,

 * and also for every woman `X`,

-* and that there are exactly as many men as there are women.
+* and there are exactly as many men as there are women.

 I assert that, for these mutually acceptable inputs, both algorithms